grafana/faro-web-sdk/docs/user/quick-start-browser.md

 ### With custom Open Telemetry tracing configuration

 Configure OTEL manually.
-Have to use `GrafanaAgentTraceExporter` and call `agent.api.initOTEL` with OTEL trace and context APIs.
+Use `GrafanaAgentTraceExporter` and call `agent.api.initOTEL` with OTEL trace and context APIs.

 ```javascript